 Exceptional Film Crew Is Top Production Asset in Wilmington, N.C.

 With more than 30 years of production experience, Wilmington, NC’s film crew is known as one of the best.
 In 1983, “Firestarter” was our first production.
 It drew master crew people from around the world.
 Many settled and raised their families in our city.
-The studio was built in 1984, and the industry began to grow.
+The studio was built in 1984.
 Film crew members were drawn from all major production centers such as New York, Los Angels and London.
-The masters took on local apprentices, and the crew population increased.
-Our colleagues continued to live and work here.
+The masters took on local apprentices, and the crew size grew.
+Our colleagues lived and worked here.
 They also travelled to production locations.
-A new generation now follows their parents into the business.
+Today, a new generation follows their parents into the business.

-The combination of the full service EUE/Screen Gems facility and the world-class film crew has lured many productions to Wilmington.
-The list includes such films as “Blue Velvet,” “Journey 2 Mysterious Island,” “The Conjuring,” “Tammy” and “Iron Man 3.”
+The combination of the EUE/Screen Gems facility and the world-class film crew has lured more than 400 productions to Wilmington.
+The list includes “Blue Velvet,” “Journey 2 Mysterious Island,” “The Conjuring,” “Tammy” and “Iron Man 3.”

 Wilmington, NC earned its reputation for turning out successful television series, too.
 Credits include “Matlock,” “Good Behavior,” “One Tree Hill,” “Sleepy Hollow,” “Dawson’s Creek” and “Under the Dome.”